Crypto Fees: A Full Breakdown and How To Minimize Costs

 Several cryptocurrency exchanges offer sign-up offers and other deals that give you access to free cryptocurrency, which will lessen the sting of fees in your portfolio balance.
 Here are a few examples:

-- Get up to $6 in bitcoin by signing up with Coinbase and making a cryptocurrency purchase.
+- Get $5 in bitcoin by signing up with Coinbase and making a cryptocurrency purchase.

 Good To Know

 Cryptocurrency exchanges may not always be the only places where investors can incur crypto fees.
 Several brokerage houses would like to introduce cryptocurrency exchange-traded funds, and Fidelity already has.

 Investors should plan to evaluate all potential fees associated with them before taking the plunge.
 Although ETFs typically offer a lower fee structure than other diversified investments, there are enough unknowns with cryptocurrency to warrant above-average due diligence.